SiaFoundation/siad/modules/renter/README.md

 weighted by stuck chunks ie a directory with more stuck chunks will be more likely to be chosen and a file with more stuck chunks will be more likely to be chosen.
 The stuck loop repeats this process of finding a stuck chunk until there are `MaxStuckChunksInHeap` stuck chunks in the upload heap.
 Stuck chunks are priority in the heap, so limiting it to `MaxStuckChunksInHeap` at a time prevents the heap from being saturated with stuck chunks that potentially cannot be repaired which would cause no other files to be repaired.

-If the repair of a stuck chunk is successful, a signal is sent to the stuck loop and another stuck chunk is added to the heap.
-Additionally, since the repair of the stuck chunk was successful the stuck loop assumes that the rest of the stuck chunks in that file will be repair, so it adds any other stuck chunks from that file to the upload heap.
+If the repair of a stuck chunk is successful, the SiaPath of the SiaFile it came from is added to the Renter's `stuckQueue` and a signal is sent to the stuck loop so that another stuck chunk can added to the heap.
+The `stuckQueue` tracks `maxSuccessfulStuckRepairFiles` number of SiaFiles that have had stuck chunks successfully repaired in a FIFO queue.
+If there have been successful stuck chunk repairs, the stuck loop will try and add additional stuck chunks from these files first before trying to add a random stuck chunk.
+The idea being that since all the chunks in a SiaFile have the same redundancy settings, if one chunk was able to be repaired, the other chunks should be able to be repaired as well.

 If the repair wasn't successful, the stuck loop will wait for the `repairStuckChunkInterval` to pass and then try another random stuck chunk.
 If the stuck loop doesn't find any stuck chunks, it will sleep until a bubble triggers it by finding a stuck chunk.

 **Assumptions / Complexities**
  - If a stuck chunk is successfully repaired, the rest of the file's stuck